MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-sharepoint-online-list.md

 <iframe width="400" height="450" src="https://www.youtube.com/embed/OZO3x2NF8Ak" frameborder="0" allowfullscreen></iframe>

+**Did you succeed at creating a report?
+Any other feedback?** <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR8M5xArDGsxPhvdGH5o-Ym1UM00wUE8yQ1dFQjUzWEk3VlU4SkhGVVhDWC4u" target="_blank">Take a quick 1 minute survey.</a>

+## Step-By-Step Instructions

-# Part 1: Connect to your SharePoint List
+### Part 1: Connect to your SharePoint List

 1. If you don't have it already, download and install [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/).
 2. Open Power BI Desktop and in the Home tab of the ribbon, click *Get Data*.
 Click *More*.